Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/athach.md

 abilities_mid:
   - name: "Attack of Opportunity"
-    desc: "⬲  An athach gains an extra reaction at the start of each of its turns that it can use only to make an [[Attack of Opportunity]] with its claw.
+    desc: "⬲  An athach gains an extra reaction at the start of each of its turns that it can use only to make an [[Attack-of-Opportunity|Attack of Opportunity]] with its claw.
 It can't use more than one Attack of Opportunity triggered by the same action."
   - name: "Catch Rock"
     desc: "⬲ "
 abilities_bot: